-Confusion reigns over whether you need a licence to let your property – make sure you get good advice
+Confusion reigns over whether you need a licence to let your property in Spain – make sure you get good advice

 Sunday Times Home Section, 16 September 2007

 For almost two years, mortgage rates have been on the rise in Spain, tightening the financial screws on thousands of Britons who have borrowed to buy a holiday home there.
 As recently as August 2005, the interest rate on a typical variable-rate mortgage would have been as little as 3.22%; by last month, it had reached 5.67%, adding more than €130 a month to the cost of a typical 20-year €100,000 (£68,000) loan.

 If that wasn’t bad enough, an almost daily diet of bad news from Spain, including corruption scandals, problems with illegal building and talk of falling property prices, has scared off some of the British buyers who have been keeping the “costa” market afloat.

 Not surprisingly, many property-owners have turned to holiday rentals to help pay the bills.
 But now another problem is looming: the need to have a tourist rental licence.
 Recent reports suggest that most holiday rentals in Spain are illegal without a licence, and can incur fines of €30,000 for unsuspecting owners.

 Bad news travels fast, especially in online Spanish property forums, and many British owners are now fearful of being denounced by disgruntled neighbours.
 But don’t panic, because the situation isn’t as bad as it sounds.
 In reality, you need a licence only in some parts of Spain, and most owners are unaffected.